shekkizh/shekkizh.github.io/_posts/2025-04-22-multi-agents.md

   - multi agent
 ---

-Recent announcements from [OpenAI](https://openai.github.io/openai-agents-python/) and [Google](https://google.github.io/adk-docs/) has sparked a renewed interest in AI _agents_ - systems that can plan, observe, reason, and act in various environments.
+Recent agents-sdk announcements from [OpenAI](https://openai.github.io/openai-agents-python/) and [Google](https://google.github.io/adk-docs/) has sparked a renewed interest in AI _agents_ - systems that can plan, observe, reason, and act in various environments.
 Beyond single agents, there's also a growing excitement around **multi agent** systems, where multiple LLM-powered entities collaborate to solve complex tasks.
 This post explores the current state of multi agent LLM systems, what makes them truly multi agentic, and why this matters.

 ## LLM Agents